Eats grasses, shrub leaves, herbs, mushrooms, lichen

 Caribou that live in Jasper National Park are part of a subgroup of woodland caribou herds called southern mountain caribou.
 Many southern mountain caribou herds are small and endangered.
 There are now three herds in Jasper National Park: the Tonquin, Brazeau, and À la Pêche.
 There have been no signs of the last members of a fourth herd, the Maligne, since 2018.

 Where they live

-Southern Mountain caribou herds are found in the mountain regions of western Canada.
-Unlike the large, migratory herds of barren-ground caribou to the north, Southern Mountain caribou are usually found in small groups.
+Southern mountain caribou herds are found in the mountain regions of Western Canada.
+Mountain caribou live in old-growth forests and high alpine areas to avoid predators.
 They move between alpine areas in summer and subalpine forests in winter.
-Living in old-growth forest and high alpine areas that are hard to access helps them avoid predators.

 In Jasper National Park, caribou can be found in the Tonquin Valley, the Brazeau mountain ranges near the Icefields Parkway, and on either side of Jasper National Park’s northern boundary.